xletmjm416/koko/README.md

 Theoretical foundation
 ======================

-Koko's `core` handles the abstract notions of the models, but it is not related to any model in and of itself.
-Once a model is implemented using Koko's base AbstractModel class, a wide array of analytics can be done with very few function calls.
-The `historical-simulation` module includes the simplest market risk models as useful examples: historical simulation VaR, additive returns and relative returns, but these may or may not be used.

 Typically one mathematically treats a model as a function of input data $x$, given parameters $p$:
 $$y = f(x; p)$$
 and it outputs $y$.
 Note there is a clear distiction between model *input*,